mikke89/RmlUi/readme.md

         // Render the user interface.
 All geometry and other rendering commands are now
         // submitted through the render interface.
         context->Render();

+        // Present the content to the screen.
+Swap the swapchain and resolve post-processors...
+        // With RML Backend abstraction, Backend::PresentFrame() should be called here. render_interface.PresentFrame();
     }

     Rml::Shutdown();